 Our litigators have represented Big 4 and other large accounting firms in dozens of important matters, including in securities class actions, trustee litigation, lender suits, client claims of negligence, and in PCAOB and Securities and Exchange Commission investigations.
 Some recent examples include:

-- Represented a Big 4 accounting firm in an action brought by the Liquidating Trustee of a specialty finance company.
-The Liquidating Trustee sought in excess of $300 million related to claims for professional malpractice, breach of contract, negligent misrepresentation, fraud, aiding and abetting fraud, aiding and abetting breach of fiduciary duty and deepening insolvency.
-The Court dismissed the aiding and abetting fraud claim, and the Trustee subsequently dropped its claims for fraud and deepening insolvency.
+- Represented a Big 4 accounting firm in an action brought in the S.D.N.Y. by the Liquidating Trustee of a specialty finance company seeking in excess of $300 million related to claims for professional malpractice, breach of contract, negligent misrepresentation, fraud, aiding and abetting fraud, aiding and abetting breach of fiduciary duty and deepening insolvency.
+The fraud, aiding and abetting, and deepening insolvency claims were dismissed at the motion to dismiss stage.
 Summary judgment was granted on all remaining claims.
-The Second Circuit affirmed the order granting Summary Judgment.
+The Second Circuit affirmed.

 - Represented a Top 20 accounting firm in a Madoff-related suit in the S.D.N.Y. brought by limited partners in a sub-feeder fund.
 The motion to dismiss was granted on all claims.

-- Represented a Big 4 accounting firm in litigation brought by a limited partner in a real estate limited partnership claiming that the limited partnership and other defendants committed fraud by not providing appropriate amounts of distributions as required.
+- Represented a Big 4 accounting firm in litigation in Dauphin County Court of Common Pleas, Pa., brought by a limited partner in a real estate limited partnership who alleged fraud.
 The motion to dismiss was granted on all claims.

-- Represented a Big 4 accounting firm in a fraud suit filed by purchasers of an entity for whom the firm had performed due diligence services.
-Plaintiff claimed that the acquisition target had adopted an improper revenue recognition methodology and fraudulently concealed the financial condition of the company in preparation for a sale, and that the accounting firm made fraudulent misrepresentations in its Report and in discussions that helped the majority shareholders fraudulently obscure the acquisition company’s true financial condition.
+- Represented a Big 4 accounting firm in a fraud suit filed in the Philadelphia Court of Common Pleas, Pa., by the purchaser of an entity for whom the firm had performed due diligence services.
+Plaintiff claimed that the accounting firm had made fraudulent misrepresentations in its report and in discussions that helped the majority shareholders fraudulently obscure the acquisition company’s true financial condition.
+All claims were dismissed.

-- Represented a Big 4 accounting firm in an action by a bankruptcy trustee for a failed airline that filed for bankruptcy.
-The bankruptcy case was converted to a Chapter 7 liquidation and Plaintiff filed suit on behalf of a number of creditors alleging claims for fraud and negligence.
-After several motions in limine were granted in favor of the accounting firm, the bankruptcy trustee settled the matter on the eve of trial for less than 2% of the amount sought.
+- Represented a Big 4 accounting firm in an action in Maryland State Court by the bankruptcy trustee of a failed airline on behalf of several creditors alleging claims for fraud and negligence.
+After several motions in limine were granted in favor of the accounting firm, the bankruptcy trustee settled the matter on the eve of trial for less than two percent of the amount sought.

-- Represented a Top 20 accounting firm in consolidated lawsuits by former tax services clients, asserting gross negligence, breach of contract and misrepresentation claims.
+- Represented a Top 20 accounting firm in consolidated lawsuits in the Philadelphia Court of Common Pleas by former tax services clients who asserted gross negligence, breach of contract and misrepresentation claims.
 Case settled on favorable terms.

-- Represented audit firm with respect to the appropriate response to PCAOB Comment Letter regarding the firm’s internal and quality controls.
+- Represented an accounting firm with respect to its response to a PCAOB Comment Letter regarding the firm’s internal and quality controls.

 - Represented an individual audit partner in a PCAOB enforcement action and negotiated a settlement on his behalf.

-- Represented the outside auditor of a bank in an FDIC investigation into the causes of the bank’s failure.
-No claims brought against accounting firm.
+- Represented a Top 20 accounting firm in an FDIC investigation into the causes of a bank client’s failure.